klemensurban/nocscienceat.EncryptedConfigurationProvider/README.md

    - Add the NuGet package `nocscienceat.EncryptedConfigurationProvider` to your project

-   - Add in the using Block of program.cs:
+   - Add in the using block of program.cs:
    `using nocscienceat.EncryptedConfigurationProvider;`

    - Add the provider in your application's configuration setup ..  `IConfigurationBuilder.AddEncryptedConfigurationProvider(optional: false);` e.g. in  a .NET 6+ WebApplication: